jfilby/nexus/README.md

 ```

 Route parameters are defined in detail.
 Any named parameter in the route (e.g.
-Order Id) must be listed in the parameters spec.
+User Id) must be listed in the parameters spec.

 Logging